Skip to content

 Definition

 Realized Price is an on-chain valuation figure equal to the Realized Cap divided by the circulating supply.
 Conceptually, it expresses the average cost basis of every bitcoin in existence: the volume-weighted price at which the current supply last moved on-chain.
-Where the spot price reflects what the marginal buyer or seller will transact at right now, Realized Price reflects what the entire holder base, on aggregate, paid for their coins.
+Where the spot price reflects what the marginal buyer or seller will transact at right now, Realized Price reflects what the entire holder base, on aggregate, paid for its coins — a single number summarizing the ledger's memory of every acquisition still outstanding.

 How it is derived

-Each unspent transaction output (UTXO) is valued at the price it last moved, those values are summed to produce the Realized Cap, and the total is divided by the number of coins in circulation.
-The output is a single USD-per-coin figure that updates as coins are spent and re-created at new prices.
-It moves slowly compared with spot price because most of the supply tends to stay dormant.
+The computation follows directly from Bitcoin's output-based design.
+Each unspent transaction output in the UTXO set is valued at the market price prevailing when it was created; those values are summed to produce the Realized Cap; and the total is divided by the number of coins in circulation.
+The output is a single price-per-coin figure that updates as coins are spent and re-created at new prices.
+It moves slowly compared with the spot price, because at any moment the overwhelming majority of supply is dormant — a rally or crash only re-marks the coins that actually transact during it.
+Ancient coins that last moved at negligible prices drag the average down, which is also how provably lost early coins fade out of the figure over time.

 How it is interpreted